marcycode/BoxAR/README.md

 ## Tech Stack

-- Uses a morphological skeleton in OpenCV to track user movement
+- Uses a morphological skeleton in OpenCV to track user movement and determine punches and dodges
+- Client webview is built with React.js
+- Video is streamed to the client using Flask

 ## Conda environment setup